Coding for the Load-test

 In order to make load requests have realistic pacing, BrowserUp uses a “think_time” setting for each Profile (see here).
 The think_time setting, which represents the number of seconds to sleep between each step (in a browser a step might be a page load, in an API test, a Request, for example)

-The think_time setting your profile is pushed into your code’s container when it runs your code as an environment variable.
+The think_time setting your profile is published as an environment variable in your code’s container when it runs.

 • Do something